 My child has a severe disability. is he exempt from taking state and district assessments?

-Most children with disabilities are able to keep up with their peers academically and take standardized tests successfully as long as they receive appropriate specialized instruction.
+Most children with disabilities are able to keep up with their peers academically and take standardized tests successfully if they are receiving specialized instruction designed to meet their unique needs.

 My child has autism and is nonverbal.
 He gets angry and frustrated because he cannot communicate.
 I want the school to teach him a way to communicate, but the school claims he cannot be taught.